judka-uriel/uriel-book/uriel_en.md

 input, and an image is expected as output.
 In any case, a drop in the loss function can mean only one thing — that the neural network has become faster at learning to produce the human-specified output.
-This is as if a program suddenly began working without errors.
+This is as if a program suddenly began working without errors from the first attempt.
 <!-- This is possible when the training data includes texts previously generated
 by the same model (*data contamination*).
 But on the other hand, such tautological uniformity leads to degeneration, like inbreeding within a small group. -->